rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 ## Adding a Production REPL

 This is an interesting topic in the Clojure community, with varying opinions on whether or not it's a good idea.
-Personally I find having a REPL connected to the live app helpful, and I often use it for debugging and running queries on the live database.[^9] Since we're using SQLite, we don't have a database server we can directly connect to, unlike Postgres or MySQL.
+Personally, I find having a REPL connected to the live app helpful, and I often use it for debugging and running queries on the live database.[^9] Since we're using SQLite, we don't have a database server we can directly connect to, unlike Postgres or MySQL.

 If you're brave, you can even restart the app directly without redeploying from the REPL.
-You can easily go wrong with it, which is why some prefer to not use it.
+You can easily go wrong with it, which is why some prefer not to use it.

 For this project, we're gonna add a [socket REPL](https://clojure.org/reference/repl_and_main#_launching_a_socket_server).
 It's very simple to add (you just need to add a JVM option) and it doesn't require additional dependencies like [nREPL](https://nrepl.org/).
 Let's update the Dockerfile: